hoverbike1/TOTK-Mods-collection/README.md

 - **FPS++** : An edited version of the Dynamic FPS mod by somerandompeople, fix cinematics above 30fps, need testing and more documentation.
 Do not increase Performances.
-Require to disable "Use Fast GPU Time" in advanced graphic yuzu settings to fix the cinematics.
 **BEWARE !** Incompatible with Dynamic FPS.
 </br>